When overridden in a derived class, calculates the maximum number of bytes produced by encoding the specified number of characters.

 In most cases, this method retrieves reasonable values for small strings.
 For large strings, you might have to choose between using very large buffers and catching errors in the rare case when a more reasonable buffer is too small.
 You might also want to consider a different approach using GetByteCount or Encoder.Convert.

-When using , your application should allocate the output buffer based on the maximum size of the input buffer.
-If the output buffer is constrained in size, the application might use the Convert method.
+When using , you should allocate the output buffer based on the maximum size of the input buffer.
+If the output buffer is constrained in size, you might use the Convert method.

 Note that considers potential leftover surrogates from a previous decoder operation.
 Because of the decoder, passing a value of 1 to the method retrieves 2 for a single-byte encoding, such as ASCII.
-Your application should use the IsSingleByte property if this information is necessary.
+You should use the IsSingleByte property if this information is necessary.

 GetMaxByteCount(N) is not necessarily the same value as N* GetMaxByteCount(1).